 Ticks and fleas are uncomfortable; they crawl all around your dog, causing him or her to scratch, claw and bite at their skin, often causing wounds and scabs on their sensitive skin.

 They may also fall off your dog and walk around your home, crawling into parts of your house and maybe even on you.
+It's not easy for vacuums to get them.

 The question is: